bakpakin/Fennel/reference.md

 used as an identifier, and the part after the dot or colon is a field looked up on the local identified.
 A colon is only allowed before the final segment of a multi symbol, so `x.y:z` is valid but `a:b.c` is not.
-Colon multi symbols cannot be used for anything but method calls.
+Colon multi symbols can only be used for method calls.

-Fennel also supports certain kinds of strings that begin with a colon as long as they don't contain any characters which wouldn't be allowed in a symbol, for example `:fennel-lang.org` is a string.
+Fennel also supports certain kinds of strings that begin with a colon as long as they don't contain any characters which wouldn't be allowed in a symbol, for example `:fennel-lang.org` is another way of writing the string "fennel-lang.org".

 Spaces, tabs, newlines, vertical tabs, form feeds, and carriage returns are counted as whitespace.
 Non-ASCII whitespace characters are